mattrussell2/15-docker/README.md

 5. Open a terminal and work!

 Pro tip: Sometimes `VSCode` will open automatically to your container if it's the last place you were working.
 If not, after opening `VSCode`, you can usually simply click on the `cs-15 [Dev Container]` link instead of doing steps 2-4 above.

+### Notes on the development environment
+* When loading into the container in the way described above, you have direct access to the folders/files that live within the `cs-15` folder on your hard drive.
+So if you create/edit files in the `cs-15` directory in your dev container, then you'll be able to see the updated files in your the folder browser of your operating system 'as normal'.
+Likewise, if you remove files from the folder browser, the'll disappear from your dev container as well. **From within the container you will not be able to browse through any files on your machine outside of the `cs-15` directory.** The container is meant only for `cs-15` stuff.
+This is done through what's called a 'bind mount' - if you want more detail (optional), check out [this link](https://docs.docker.com/storage/bind-mounts/).
+* You have `sudo` access in this terminal (no password required).
+If you need to install any software, etc., run `sudo apt install xxxxxx`.
+Also, if you'd like to install `VSCode` extensions within the container, feel free to do so!
+* If for whatever reason you get 'lost' in the container, your files are located in `/workspaces/cs-15`.
+When you load into the container, you are not, as is usual on `UNIX` systems, in `~/` - you are in `/workspaces/cs-15`.

 # scripts
 We have written some scripts for you to be able to interface with the course files.
 These are all available from within the container after you've installed it.